Home » Recipes » Course » Meat » One Pot Ginger Chilli Chicken Orzo

 • Chicken thighs.
 These are important because we want to take advantage of the lovely chicken fat to cook the aromatics – chicken breasts are too lean.
 But, you could use chicken breast if you like, you’ll just need to add extra oil to the pan when you cook your garlic, ginger and scallions.

 • Orzo.
-This wonderfully versatile rice-shaped pasta cooks quickly, perfect for one-pot meals.
+This wonderfully versatile rice-shaped pasta cooks quickly and is perfect for one-pot meals.
 It’s also called risoni in some places (primarily Australia and often New Zealand).

 • Fish sauce.
-This is optional (I know it’s divisive) but it adds a beautiful savoury depth to the recipe so I’d really recommend giving it a try.
+This is optional (I know it’s divisive) but it adds a beautiful savory depth to the recipe so I’d really recommend giving it a try.

 • Chicken stock.
 Ideally, use low-sodium stock.
 Different brands have different salt levels and we’re adding soy sauce and fish sauce to the recipe, so you don’t want to use stock that’s too salty.
 Or, make your own stock so you can really control the salt level.